magnus-ISU/youtube-empowered/README.md

 List of planned features not from Enhancer:
  - Keyboard navigation for comments, like RES
  - Have a way to show only comments below a video, only the description, or only recommendations; like NewPipe
+ - Click extension icon to show the video's thumbnail

 List of features that will not be added:
  - Ad-blocker: Use uBlock Origin